How to avoid getting too silly this festive season

 Tips for managing your alcohol intake over the holidays.

-According to new data from the Medibank Better Health Index, consumption of alcoholic drinks spikes during the festive season.
-The data shows almost a third of adults (31.8%) are consuming 8 or more alcoholic drinks per week during January, and 27.3% in December.
+According to data from the Medibank Better Health Index, consumption of alcoholic drinks spikes during the festive season, with almost a third of adults (31.8%) consuming 8 or more alcoholic drinks per week during January, and 27.3% in December.

 In contrast, in June only 21.4% of adults were consuming 8 or more alcoholic drinks per week during this period.